rathishsekar/MyLocations/README.md

 # MyLocations
-An android application to save and share friends' and favorite locations
+An android application to save and share friends' and colleges favorite locations